-EHIS survey data show a social gradient in both obesity (BMI of at least 30) and pre-obesity (BMI of at least 25 but less than 30) by level of educational attainment among women at ages 18 and over.
-The prevalence of both decreases as level of educational attainment increases.
-Among men at these ages, those with tertiary education are least likely to be either pre-obese or obese.
+In Croatia, the EHIS data show that there is a consistent social gradient for both obesity (BMI of 30 or more) and pre-obesity (BMI of at least 25 but less than 30) among women aged 18 and over.
+Among men, a similar social gradient is present for obesity - prevalence decreases as level of educational attainment increases.
+There is no consistent gradient in these data for male pre-obesity, although those with lower levels of educational attainment are least likely to be pre-obese.

-Adults overweight at ages 18 and over by sex and educational attainment level, 2014
+Overweight at ages 18 and over by level of educational attainment and sex, 2014